 "Hey!"
-Euneya darted uncontrollably toward him.
+Euneya darted toward him.
 "What're you doing?"
-She grabbed his arm and tugged him around firmly, her grip solid and bitter than fire.
+She tugged him around firmly, her grip solid and hotter than fire.

 He stepped threateningly against Euneya.
 "Who the hell are you?
 Never seen you around him."

-"Why are you hitting him?"
+"What do you think you're doing?"
 She growled, "What'd he do to you?"

 "I'm doing what anyone would!"
 He shrieked.
 "He hit my brother."